pictureanastronomer/pictureanastronomer.github.io/_lecturespeakers/katiemack.md

     </div>
 </div>

 [Dr. Katie Mack](https://www.astrokatie.com){:target="_blank"} is the Hawking Chair in Cosmology and Science Communication at the Perimeter Institute for Theoretical Physics.
+She is the author of the book, *The End of Everything (Astrophysically Speaking)*.